qosf/qosf.org/qosf.org/Unitaryhack_day.md

 ## Organizer

-This event is organized by [Sara Andotra & Alberto Maldonado]
+This event is organized by Sara Andotra & Alberto Maldonado Romo in collaboration with the Unitary Foundation and IBM.